magedin/magento2-module-newsletter-api/README.md

 ### Main Functionalities

-McFadyen_NewsletterApi provides the API implemeneation for the Magento Newsletter.
+McFadyen_NewsletterApi provides the API implementation for the Magento Newsletter.

 ### Version Dependency